 The scheme is a multi-employer defined benefit scheme.
-The Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employer's contribution rate paid by
+The Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employer's contribution rate paid by local authorities.
+Valuations are undertaken every four years.
+The Authority is not able to identify its share of the underlying financial position and performance with sufficient reliability for accounting purposes, therefore it is accounted for on the same basis as a defined contribution scheme.

-In 2020/21 the Authority paid £4,721,000 to the Teachers' Pensions (£3,959,000 in 2019/20) in respect of teachers' pension costs, which represents 23.68% of teachers' pay (20.75% in 2019/20).
+In 2021/22 the Authority paid £4,851,000 to the Teachers' Pensions (£4,721,000 in 2020/21) in respect of teachers' pension costs, which represents 23.68% of teachers' pay (23.68% in 2020/21).